-No wonder the Barefoot Investor and Warren Buffett are always praising index funds*.
+No wonder Warren Buffett is always praising index funds*.

 All the investment options in GigSuper are built using index funds.
 This means you won’t be paying fund managers unnecessarily hefty fees to try to outperform the market...because in the long run, that’s an extremely difficult task to pull off.

 Another handy thing about index funds is their tendency to have a lower turnover of assets.

 From a tax perspective, this typically leads to less capital gains tax being triggered.
 Which is great for keeping the Tax Man from binging on your investment returns as intensely as he’d like to.

 *To be clear, he's endorsing index funds, not GigSuper.
 If he does endorse us, you can bet we’ll let you know.